latest nhpb_banner 1__compressed

 How to Save Money

-Eviction and homeless assistance in Davidson County.
+Eviction and homeless prevention in Davidson County TN.

-The Davidson County regional homeless prevention and rehousing program assists families facing a one time emergency.
-Assistance is arranged for tenants facing an eviction, and they can often apply for government grants or non-monetary support.
-The homeless can work with a case manager from a Davidson County based charity on moving into permanent housing.
+The Davidson County regional homeless prevention and rehousing programs help low-income families facing a one time emergency.
+Assistance is arranged for tenants to help them stop or delay an eviction and they can often apply for government grants or non-monetary support.
+Rapid rehousing also help homeless people, and find details on Nashville and Davidson County homeless prevention programs.

 When seeking assistance, the following information is often needed.
 This is required when applying for a government grant or some other type of support.